Lwazi-J/alx-system_engineering-devops/0x00-shell_basics/README.md

 'pwd' Script to print the absolute path of your current directory.
 'ls' Script to display the contents list of your current directory.
-'cd root' Script that changes the working directory to the user’s home directory.
+'cd ~' Script to change the working directory to the user’s home directory.
+'ls -l' Script to display current directory contents in a long format.